sivwizinbiznilva/web/papers/index.md

 	  - The figure paints an ambivalent picture: the knowledge required is too great so a new trajectory is needed that bypasses the prohibitively high knowledge requirement, or the picture cheerfully tells a story of progress and a sequence of steps towards the ultimate goal of rational design
 	- Tabor advocates creating things through a kind of technical probing and then passing the information on to systems biologists for hypothesis generation and testing
 >  “As automated circuit design and assembly dovetails with iterative optimization, our ability to engineer circuits should extend beyond our ability to truly understand how they work.
 The tractability of modularly constructed synthetic circuits, however, should also feed back to accelerate the cycle of hypothesis generation and testing in systems biology.”
 (Tabor 2012, 1063)
+        - Tabor's process:
+> Tabor offers an epistemologically telling description of the design - cycle approach: „Here, the first design is based on the ligand - inhibited repressors LacI and TetR.
+Each is initially placed upstream of an associated fluorescent reporter on a polycistronic mRNA.
+The operons show poor reporter expression, which is then imp roved by ‘plugging in’ additional copies of the appropriate promoter upstream of each reporter.
+This increases reporter expression, but reveals that the circuit cannot reach the TetR - dominated state.
+The tetR promoter is then swapped for a stronger version , but this overcompensates for the problem making only the TetR state stable.
+A library of random tetR ribosome binding sites (RBSs) is then screened, and a variant that hits the bistable sweet spot is found ” (Tabor 2012, 1063, compare Litcofsky et al. 2012)
 	- The author takes Tabor as saying that computers, rather than humans, will "understand" the organizing principles of life, which the author argues "leaves untouched the break with the epistemic values and traditional ideals of science"
       - The matter of definition
 	- Synthetic biology is not analytic because it generates rather than reduces complexity